BreadcrumbsHome / Workforce development

 When Pacific peoples are victims, perpetrators or witness family violence it is important they receive the best advice and support.
 Part of that is about growing the family violence knowledge and skills of those working in the community in a professional capacity or on a voluntary basis to provide services to Pacific peoples.

-The PFVTP is in two parts and is intended to build the capability of Pacific providers and practitioners by providing culturally appropriate responses to Pacific individuals and families affected by family violence.
-However there is a low number of Pacific practitioners in New Zealand therefore the PFVTP allows for people of influence in the Pacific communities to be part of the training.
+The PFVPTP is in two parts and is intended to build the capability of Pacific providers and practitioners by providing culturally appropriate responses to Pacific individuals and families affected by family violence.
+However there is a low number of Pacific practitioners in New Zealand therefore the PFVPTP allows for people of influence in the Pacific communities to be part of the training.

-Part 1: Pacific Family Violence Training (What you need to know)
+Part 1: Pacific Family Violence Prevention Training (What you need to know)

 Understanding the fundamentals to practising in the area of Family Violence is crucial to our Pacific communities.
 This programme seeks to equip, support and strengthen participants’ understanding of what defines family violence and its effect on Pacific communities.